EchterAlsFake/API_Docs/Porn_APIs/Spankbang.md

 - downloader: Can be a downloader object or a string: ("threaded", "FFMPEG", "default")

 The Downloader defines which method will be used to fetch the segments.
-FFMPEG is the most stable one, but not as fast as the threaded one and it needs FFMPEG installed on your system.
+FFMPEG is the most stable one, but not as fast as the threaded one, and it needs FFMPEG installed on your system.
 The "default" will fetch one segment by one, which is very slow, but stable.
 Threaded downloads can get as high as 70 MB per second.

 - no_title: `True` or `False` if the video title shouldn't be assigned automatically.
 If you set this to `True`, you need